 Even though the agile working style was imagined for office teams, today, many companies have proven this working style fits with remote teams too.
 Briefly, agile working is a way of working in which an organization empowers its people to work where, when and how they choose – with maximum flexibility and minimum constraints – to optimize their performance and deliver the best value.

 Respecting the values and lifestyle is an important issue with remote teams.
 But with the different time zones and cultures between members, it sometimes seems hard to be managed.
-Still, with investment in right management systems, especially with the help of the software solutions nowadays, any manager can easily follow where the project is at any time of the day.
+Still, with investment in the right management systems, especially with the help of software solutions nowadays, any manager can easily follow where the project is at any time of the day.
 This brings us to the next important rule :

 Communication and collaboration are the most important aspects when working with remote teams.
-Communication with the team members and boosting communication between them is an important aspect for increasing productivity among them.
+Communication with the team members and boosting communication between them is an important aspect of increasing productivity among them.
 This is why it is very important for the company to precisely define the roles and responsibilities of each member of the team, clearly communicate the vision of the company and the aim of each project.

 When it comes to communication between the members, of course, there is nothing better than a meeting with team members face to face.
 But unfortunately, this cannot be done with remote teams.
-Luckily, the new technologies create many opportunities to tackle this disadvantage among remote teams.
+Luckily, new technologies create many opportunities to tackle this disadvantage among remote teams.
 Video conferencing and online messaging tools give them an opportunity to communicate with each other and move the project forward.